-The Complainant owns a large-sized portfolio of trademarks including the wording "Schneider Electric", among which several French and US registrations dating back to 1998.
-It also owns a multitude of related domain names (according to the Complainant), like <schneiderelectric.com> since April 4, 1996.
+The Complainant owns a large-sized portfolio of trademarks including the wordings "PEPSICO" and "PEPSI", among which numerous US, UK and EU registrations dating back to the 1970's.
+It also owns a multitude of related domain names, like <pepsi.com>, <pepsico.net>, <mypepsico.com>, and many others.
+It is the registrant of <pepsico.com> since October 19, 1993.